MRC-Epid-it24/intake24/apps/docs/admin/surveys/schemes.md

 ### Settings

+#### Type

-- `Type` - Placeholder at the moment for future to allow to define various types of survey schemes
+Placeholder at the moment for future to allow to define various types of survey schemes

+#### Flow

-- `Flow` - Recall flow, valid options are `1-pass` or `2-pass` (default)
+Recall flow, valid options are `1-pass` or `2-pass` (default).

 - `1-pass` - Flow goes through each meal including foods portion size estimation in order to complete the meal
 - `2-pass` - Flow goes through each meal two times

-    - first pass - Flow goes through each meal to collect meal info and foods (without portion size estimation)
+  - `first pass` - Flow goes through each meal to collect meal info and foods (without portion size estimation)
-    - second pass - Flow goes through each meal to collect portion size estimation
+  - `second pass` - Flow goes through each meal to collect portion size estimation

+#### Recall date offset

-- `Recall date offset` - Recall date offset in whole days
+Recall date offset in whole days.

 - `empty` - survey won't record recall date
 - `integer` - survey records recall date with specified offset from start of survey (e.g. `-1` for yesterday)
 - Respondent can override / nominate their own recall date if [`recall date prompt`](/admin/surveys/prompt-types#recall-date-prompt) is included in the scheme

+#### Languages

-- `Languages` - Languages participants can select to complete the survey in
+Languages participants can select to complete the survey in.

+#### Help

+Help form configuration for the survey.

+- `available fields` - List of fields available in help form
+  - `name` - Name field
+  - `email` - Email field
+  - `phone` - Phone field
+  - `message` - Message field

+If no fields are selected, help form will be disabled.

+- `required fields` - List of required fields in help form
+  - `name` - Name field is required
+  - `email` - Email field is required
+  - `phone` - Phone field is required
+  - `email|phone` - Email or Phone field is required
+  - `message` - Message field is required

 ### Default meals